 Our buddy Liza de Guia of Food Curated profiled co-owner and ice cream-er Sutheera Denprapa in the video below, which covers her introduction to ice cream in America and her attachment to the flavors in Thailand she remembers most.

-Entries tagged with 'liza de guia'
+'liza de guia' on Serious Eats

 Is cookie decorating an art form?
 That's the question in Liza de Guia's latest video profile of a New York cookie decorator with a serious eye for detail.